Master of Science (M.S.) in Animal Science

 - Six credit hours of ANS 595

 All candidates in the thesis option are required to conduct original research.
 All candidates in the non-thesis option cannot take ANS 599 (Thesis) for graduate credit.
 All students are encouraged to participate in research within the department to provide a broader experience.
-Each master’s degree candidate must pass a comprehensive oral examination covering all graduate work including the thesis or research paper.
+Each M.S. in Animal Science degree candidate must pass a comprehensive oral examination covering all graduate work including the thesis or research paper.

-Information concerning admission policies, requisites for graduation, and availability of financial assistance for graduate study in animal science may be obtained from the Department of Animal Science, Food and Nutrition, Southern Illinois University Carbondale, Carbondale, IL 62901-4417 or 618-453-2329.
+Information concerning admission policies, requisites for graduation, and availability of financial assistance for graduate study in animal science may be obtained from the School of Agricultural Sciences, Southern Illinois University Carbondale, MC 4417, Carbondale, IL 62901 or 618-453-2329.